Tu1026/igv-reports/README.md

 ### Installation

-- git clone this repository on to the server
+- git clone this repository onto the server
 - cd into the igv-reports directory
-- run `pip install -e .` to install the package
+- run `python setup.py install` to install the package (something is buggy with just `pip install -e .` where entry points are not installed)
-- run git pull to update the package
+- run git pull to update the package and rerun `python setup.py install`

 ### Preparing the input files